Gareth Bale: 2015 to 2017

 Bale scored twice in Real's win over Real Betis in September 2015.
-His two goals took the total number of goals of Madrid's attacking trio of Bale, Benzema and Cristiano Ronaldo to 200 goals since they first played together in 2013.
+His two goals took the total number of goals of Madrid's attacking trio of Bale, Benzema and Ronaldo to 200 goals since they first played together in 2013.

 On 20 December 2015, he scored four goals in a 10–2 victory over Rayo Vallecano.
 On 9 January 2016, Bale scored his second hat-trick of the season in Madrid's 5–0 defeat of Deportivo La Coruña in Zinedine Zidane's first match as head coach of Los Blancos.
 After being sidelined since 19 January, due to a calf injury he sustained in a 5–1 league victory at home against Sporting Gijón, during which he had also scored the opening goal of the match, Bale returned to the pitch on 5 March; he made a substitute appearance in Real Madrid's 7–1 home win over Celta Vigo, scoring Real Madrid's final goal of the match.